Runtime

 Key Properties:

-data: JAX array of coefficientsdim_labels: Dimension names (e.g.,("x",)or("x", "t"))chunk_size: Number of samples per chunk
+data: JAX array of coefficients — shape is(chunk_size, dim1, dim2, ...)dim_labels: Tuple of dimension names (e.g.,("x",)or("x", "t"))chunk_size: Number of samples per chunkshape,spatial_shape,ndim,spatial_ndim: Shape introspection

 RealCalculus (Deterministic)

-Represents functions as Taylor series:
+Represents functions as Taylor series with factorial scaling:

 from gimle.asgard.runtime.stream_evaluator import StreamEvaluator, RealCalculus